go101/go101/pages/generics/888-the-status-quo-of-Go-custom-generics.md

 Generic type aliases [might be supported in future Go versions](https://github.com/golang/go/issues/46477).

 {#embed-type-parameter}
-## Embedding type parameters in struct types is not allowed now
+## Embedding type parameters is not allowed now

 Due to design and implementation complexities, currently (Go 1.19), type parameters are disallowed to be embedded in either interface types or struct types.